SS Mount Temple: Stranding in 1907

 Mount Temple left Antwerp on 20 November 1907 on her usual route to Saint John, carrying around 6,000 tons of general cargo and 633 passengers.
 She was under command of Captain Boothby and had a crew of about 150.
 After passing Cape Pine, the captain took soundings in the morning of 1 December to ascertain the ship's position.
 By late afternoon the weather deteriorated, becoming overcast, with occasional snow squalls appearing.
 At around midnight, the captain retired leaving the watch to the second officer, Griffith Owen Lewis, with an order to call him if the weather worsened.
 Between 01:00 and 02:00 on 2 December, the vessel ran into a series of snow squalls which got progressively stronger and more persistent.
 At about 02:30 it started snowing heavily and visibility was reduced severely to only about half a length of the ship.
 About 02:35 the look-out reported a light ahead, which the second officer erroneously interpreted as another ship closing in.
 He ported the ship, and at 02:44 Mount Temple struck on the rocks of the West Ironbound Island.
 As the ship struck, the rocks pierced the steamer's hull right around the engine room flooding it and extinguishing the fires.
-A huge tidal wave then smashed over the vessel, destroying about half of the lifeboats on board.
+A huge wave then smashed over the vessel, destroying about half of the lifeboats on board.

 Several distress signals were made but due to rough weather no help could be dispatched until the next morning.
 At daylight it was observed that Mount Temple was on the ledges of the island and there were about 75 ft between the steamer and the cliffs.
 Since it was unsafe to disembark the passengers down the sides of the ship into the waters, the crew managed to get the cable from the ship tied directly to the cliffs, and started transferring people in a basket tied to the cable.
 As the sea subsided, the lifeboats were employed to speed up the evacuation, and the help arrived in the form of several fishing vessels, schooners Hazel and Guide, and the tug Trusty.
 By about 17:00 on 3 December all passengers were successfully moved from the wrecked ship to the island, and 150 of them were taken to Bridgewater by Trusty.
 The rest of the passengers had to spend a night on the island, and were safely brought to Halifax the next day by the Canadian government steamer Lady Laurier.